Rust Rock Framework

 What Are We Doing?

-Let me explain the main objective of this rocket app.
+Let me explain the main objective of this rocket framework tutorial.
 We will start by making a very simple home page.
 The user will enter a path and then a number.
 We will be taken to a new page which will display a new number that is attained after adding 100 to the previous number.
 It will look something like this: “http://localhost:8000/add/50”.
 After typing this in the browser, the user will be taken to a page that will display “150”.
 This process will help you in understanding, how you can make an HTTP GET request in this rust web framework.
 You will also learn, how you can return a response.

 Everything is clear? well, hopefully, the object is clear.
 Let us properly begin this rocket framework tutorial.